High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Results and modelling

 The final normalised spectra for each star are displayed in Figures \ref{fig:hd131488_radis_wide}, \ref{fig:hd110058_CO_model}, and \ref{fig:hd131488_CO_model}, with wavelengths in the rest frame of the star.
 For $\text{H}_2$, if detectable, we expect circumstellar gas to produce an absorption line at the v=1-0 S(0) transition wavelength of 2223.29 nm \citep[from the HITRAN database,][]{gordon_hitran2020_2022}.
 No statistically significant detection of H$_2$ was found for either system.
 Additionally, as expected for cold $\text{H}_2$ where the ground state should be the most populated energy level, the weaker 2406.6 nm absorption line arising from the H$_2$ v=1-0 Q(1) transition was not detected.

-For both disks, we detect $^{12}$CO absorption at a radial velocity consistent with that observed in the UV for HD 110058 by \citet{brennan_low_2025}.
-The radial velocity for HD 131488 differs from the one reported in \citet{brennan_low_2025}, but it is consistent with the CO radial velocity observed in emission with ALMA by Mac Manamon (in press) as part of the ARKS program.
+We detect $^{12}$CO absorption at a radial velocity consistent with that observed in the UV for HD 110058 by \citet{brennan_low_2024}.
+The radial velocity for HD 131488 differs from the one reported in \citet{brennan_low_2024} (they report a radial velocity of $4.8^{+0.1}_{-0.1}$ km s$^{-1}$ whereas we find the radial velocity to be $5.97^{+0.05}_{-0.05}$ km s$^{-1}$), but it is consistent with the CO radial velocity observed in emission with ALMA by \citet{macmanamon_alma_2026} as part of the ARKS program.
 For HD 110058, we detect the v=2-0, J=15-14 to J=1-0 and for HD 131488 we detection the v=2-0, J=8-7 to J=1-0 transitions.
 More CO is present in HD 110058, and thus the absorption lines are deeper, reflected in the axis scaling of Figures \ref{fig:hd110058_CO_model} and \ref{fig:hd131488_CO_model}.
 Additionally, the excitation temperature for HD 110058 is higher, allowing more high-J transitions to be populated.

-\subsection{Modelling the Reduced CRIRES+ Spectra}
+\subsection{Modelling the reduced CRIRES+ spectra}